cncf/tag-security/supply-chain-security/supply-chain-security-paper/sscsp.md

 ## Build Infrastructure

-Build infrastructure should have the same level of security configuration as its generated artefacts' target runtime environment.
+Build infrastructure should have the same level of security configuration as its generated artifacts' target runtime environment.
 This section focuses on the core build infrastructure itself: the build step and its associated worker, and the pipeline orchestrator.

 ![](sscsp-images/fig2.png)